Common claims questions answered

 What could cause my claim to be delayed?

 Sometimes we require further information from you or a third party (like a doctor, travel agent or the police) to process your claim.
-Your claim might be delayed until we receive this information, but don’t worry, your Claims Assessor will keep you updated with progress along the way.
+Your claim might be delayed until we receive this information, but don’t worry, we’ll keep you updated with progress along the way.

 We receive more claims if a catastrophic event occurs (like an earthquake or volcanic eruption), which may result in a slight delay.